Softhouse/raspberry-cluster/README.md

 Get the join command containing the token and certificate hash from the team member assigned to the master node.

+**NOTE** If you have node number 4, please wait with this step.
+Only nodes 1, 2 and 3 should be added to the cluster at this stage.

 1. Execute the command and join the master to form a cluster:

     ```sh